Maayanshani25/valkey-glide-wiki/README.md

 Produce a JavaScript or TypeScript code snippet rewritten for **Valkey GLIDE**.
 If a command is not included in the migration guide but its structure is predictable and simple (e.g. closely resembles a documented one), you may extrapolate cautiously using Valkey GLIDE conventions—clearly marking it as **inferred**.
 Unsupported features should be either omitted or clearly commented.

----

-**ANSWER:**
-This revised version improves clarity, structure, and flexibility—explicitly outlining when inference is acceptable and reinforcing the priority of guide-based conversions.
-It maintains professionalism while offering realistic implementation guidance.
 ````